Rewards Week has been extended! Save up to £1000 on selected cars.

 What is an automatic car?

-Automatic transmission is a type of multi-speed transmission found in vehicles.
-An automatic car does not require the driver to change gear and does not have a clutch pedal.
-They also have a streamlined gearbox which typically comes with four modes.
-The four modes are Park (P), Drive (D), Reverse (R) and Neutral (N).
-Automatic cars have four main types of transmissions.
-The most common is hydraulic planetary automatic transmission.
+Automatic vehicles also have a streamlined gearbox which typically comes with four modes: Park (P), Drive (D), Reverse (R) and Neutral (N).
+There are four main variations of automatic transmission, with the most common being hydraulic planetary automatic transmission.

 Other types include: